PAS Giannina F.C.: Road to UEFA Europa League (2010–2017)

 In the 2010–11 season, PAS Giannina was promoted as second again to Super League.
 The club takes part in Super League every year.
 In 2011–12, PAS Giannina finished 8th.
 In 2012–13, PAS Giannina finished 5th and qualified for the playoffs with Atromitos, Asteras Tripolis and PAOK for the first time in its history.Also, Giannis Christopoulos won the best manager of the year award.

 It started with 2 wins but at the end it finished 4th.
 The club qualified for Europa League.
 PAS Giannina were not licensed to play in the Europa League and therefore were replaced by the next Europa League licensed team in the table, not already qualified for any European competition, which was Skoda Xanthi.
 In 2013–14, the club finished 11th, a safe mid-table position.
 In 2014–15, the club finished 6th.
 Also that year, there were awards for the manager and two players.
 Giannis Petrakis won the best manager of the year award.
-Charis Charisis won the best young player of Greek Super League award and Markos Vellidis won the best goalkeeper award.
+Charis Charisis won the best young player of Super League Greece award and Markos Vellidis won the best goalkeeper award.

 In 2015–16, the club finished 6th again.
 PAS Giannina qualified for UEFA Europa League 2016–17 because Panionios was excluded from participating in the 2016–17 European competitions by UEFA for financial reasons.
 The club qualified for European competitions, except Balkans Cup, for the first time in its history.
 In 2016–17, the club takes part in the Super League.
 The club finished 9th.
 An important moment was the charity match for the refugees between the veterans of the club and FC Barcelona.
 The charity match and activities were organized by the Barça Players Association in collaboration with the United Nations High Commissioner for Refugees (UNHCR) and with the support of PAS Giannina FC.